LISTEN. ASK. GET HELP.

 If you know someone who might be thinking about suicide, you can help them first just by listening.
 Very often, people who think suicide is a choice for them feel like they have no other options, like they have no control over their lives, and that no one cares about them.
 Listening to someone can show that you care, give them a greater feeling of control, and help them feel connected to someone else.

 Asking about suicide can be scary and hard, but it is very important.
 It is the only way to find out how much danger someone is in.
 Asking about suicide will not suggest the idea to someone or encourage someone to kill themselves.
-It also lets the ow that you’re a safe person to talk to.
+It also lets them know that you’re a safe person to talk to.
 Many people are afraid to talk about suicide.
 They fear that others will react with blame, fear, panic, or guilt.
 However, it is often a great relief to someone thinking about suicide to know that you have noticed their pain.

 After you have listened for a while, ask the person you’re concerned about if she or he is thinking about suicide.
 Here’s how to ask.